eigentaylor/eigentaylor.github.io/_previews/2026-02-04-avstrategy.md

 ## The Leader Rule

+First, we should establish that this strategy is not about impacting the "share" or percentage of votes that a candidate gets, but rather about impacting who wins.
+The goal under the leader rule is to maximize the chance that a more preferred candidate wins over a less preferred candidate, not to maximize number of votes one candidate gets over another.
+This is a subtle but important distinction, and it is the key to understanding the strategy.

 > **The Leader Rule**: Identify the top two front-runners in the election: the leader (most likely to win) and the "challenger" (the most likely to overtake the leader).
 You, as the voter, then
 >
-> 1. approve all candidates that you prefer to the leader
+> 1. approve all candidates that you prefer strictly to the leader
 > 2. only approve the leader if you prefer them to the challenger.
 >
 > Do not approve of any other candidates (i.e. those you like less than the leader).

 That's the entire strategy!
 You could stop reading here and go apply this strategy in any Approval voting election.
-But if you want to understand *why* this strategy is optimal, and you're here for the practical examples and theory, read on.
+But if you want to understand *why* this strategy is optimal, how to apply it in real examples, and you're here for the practical examples and theory, read on.

-The basic idea is to maximize the impact of your vote on the most likely pivotal outcomes of the election.
+The basic idea is

+1. to maximize the impact of your vote on the most likely pivotal outcomes of the election
+2. vote in a way that promotes precisely better than expected outcomes

 - By approving of all candidates you prefer to the leader, you strictly increase the chances of a more preferred candidate winning.
 Even if they have no chance, you still strictly help them by monotonicity.
 It's a "what the hell" vote that can't hurt you.
-Who knows, maybe other voters find them more appealing than the leader, like you, and when you all approve of them, they get a boost that helps them overtake the leader.
+Who knows, maybe other voters find them more appealing than the leader, like you, and when you all approve of them, they get a boost that helps them overtake the leader!
 - If you prefer the challenger to the leader, then you approve of the challenger since you prefer them to the leader, and do not approve of the leader.
 - If you prefer the leader to the challenger, you approve of the leader by the rule.
 And since the challenger is below the leader, you do not approve of the challenger.

 The ultimate effect is that you have an impact on the most important race: between the leader and the challenger.
 You also help push forward any candidates you prefer to the leader.

+I was recently talking to someone in the electoral reform space.
+They mentioned that they would be conflicted about how to vote under Approval voting in the 2012 US Presidential election.
+They said that they preferred Gary Johnson > Mitt Romney > Barack Obama, and thus voted for Romney under plurality.
+But there's ambiguity in Approval over how they should vote, if they actually want to vote for a winning candidate.
+Here was a loose summary of their thought process:

+- Only voting for Johnson was a long shot, and so there's regret in not influencing the most important race.
+- Voting for Johnson and Romney could lead to mixed success.
+If Romney loses, they would be disappointed that nobody they voted for won.
+But if Romney wins, then why not have just voted for Romney?
+- Voting insincerely for Johnson and Obama could be technically a "success" if Obama wins, but it would be a betrayal of their preferences, which does not feel good.
+- Voting for Romney and Obama would mean they "can't lose", but that wouldn't be honest either.
+- Voting for all three would mean their ballot is basically pointless.

+The leader rule cuts through all of this ambiguity and says that their optimal strategy, in any reasonable scenario (where we assume Romney and Obama are the two front-runners), is to vote for both Johnson and Romney.
+Here's why:

+1. Johnson is a long shot, yes, but there's absolutely no reason *not* to approve of him.
+Approving of him can't hurt, and it could help.
+If they approve of him, and other voters who prefer him also approve of him, then he could get a boost that helps him overtake the leader leading to a "come from behind" victory.
+Regardless of who the leader is out of Romney and Obama, they prefer Johnson to the leader, so they should approve of him.
+2. Obama versus Romney is the most important race.
+Therefore, they should always approve of exactly one of them, and never approve of both (or neither), if they want to maximize their impact.
+This means approving of Romney and not approving of Obama.

+### Applying the Leader Rule to Alaska 2022

-As an example, let's take my favorite election to yap about: Alaska 2022.
+Let's also take my favorite election to discuss: Alaska 2022 (it wouldn't be an eigentaylor post about voting if we didn't mention Alaska 2022).
 In this election, we had the following candidates:

 - Mary Peltola (D)
 - Sarah Palin (R)
 - Nick Begich III (R)

 In this election under IRV, Peltola won after Begich was eliminated, despite most of his votes transferring to Palin.
-Further, this election was controversial because the ballot data showed that Begich was actually the Condorcet winner, beating both Peltola and Palin head-to-head, but was eliminated first under IRV.
+Further, this election was controversial partially because the ballot data showed that Begich was actually the Condorcet winner, meaning that he would have beaten both Peltola and Palin head-to-head, but was eliminated first under IRV.
+Further, there was anger that despite nearly 60% of voters ranking a Republican candidate first, the Democrat won.

 I want to go through how different voters might apply the leader rule in this election.
 In this race, the front-runner was Peltola (~40%), with Palin as the primary challenger (~31%).
 Begich was a relatively close third at (~28%).
 The most common voter types were: